-Educational programs can help raise the awareness of homeowners and inform them how they can alter drainage on their property to reduce nutrients entering the lake.
+Retrofitting developed land with low impact designs is a highly desirable option, especially near the lake.
+Numerous homes are very close to the lake and there is little vegetated buffer between lawns and the lake.
+There are a great number of impervious surfaces throughout the watershed.
+Installing LID measures to slow and infiltrate runoff will help to improve water quality.
+Educational programs can help raise the awareness of homeowners and inform them how they can alter drainage on their property to reduce nutrients entering the pond.
 Another option to engage the community is through technical assistance programs, such as BMP training for municipal officials and septic system inspection programs.
 Guidelines for evaluating TP export to lakes are found in "Phosphorus Control in Lake Watersheds: A Technical Guide to Evaluating New Development" (Dennis et al., 1992).
 Recent guidance for low impact living on the shoreline, "Landscaping at the Waters Edge: An Ecological Approach", has been developed by UNH Cooperative Extension (2007).

 Section 319 of the Clean Water Act was established to assist states in nonpoint source control efforts.
 Under Section 319, grant money can be used for technical assistance, financial assistance, education training, technology transfer, demonstration projects and monitoring to assess the success of specific nonpoint source implementation projects.
-The City of Franklin is currently applying for 319 Grants for several projects aimed at reducing nonpoint source pollution (Sullivan, 2008).
+The 319 grant money can be used only for source control in MS4 permitted areas when the control exceeds the requirements of the stormwater management plan for the MS4 areas.